braze-inc/braze-docs/_docs/_developer_guide/platform_wide/feature_flags/faq.md

   - Web
 ---

-# Frequently Asked Questions
+# Frequently asked questions

-## Features and Support
+## Functionality and support

-### How can I join the Feature Flags Beta program {#join-beta}
+### How can I join the feature flags beta program? {#join-beta}

-Braze Feature Flags is currently in an open Beta.
-Please ask your Braze account team to learn more about joining the Beta program.
+Braze feature flags are currently in an open beta.
+Please ask your Braze account team to learn more about joining the beta program.

-### What platforms are Braze Feature Flags supported on? {#platforms}
+### What platforms are Braze feature flags supported on? {#platforms}

 Braze supports Feature Flags on iOS, Android, and Web platforms with the following SDK version requirements: